LTLA/BiocWorkflow2015/converted/workflow.md

 all.fastq <- paste0(sra.numbers, ".fastq")
 ```

-Technical replicates are merged together prior to further processing.
+Reads from technical replicates are pooled together into a single FASTQ file prior to further processing.
 This reflects the fact that they originate from a single library of DNA fragments.